haowanxing/go-aes-ecb/README.md

 # go-aes-ecb

-A Simple Go Encrypter/Decryper For AES-ECB Mode
+A Simple Go Encryptor/Decryptor For AES-ECB Mode.
+With PKCS5(Un)Padding.

 # Usage